 “You’re a big man, but you’re in bad shape.
 With me it’s a full time job.
 Now behave yourself.”

 Lewis was born in Manchester in 1940, and raised on Humberside.
 He showed skill as an artist and as a writer, and attended Hull Art School.
 In 1965, his first novel All The Way Home, and All Through The Night was published.
 Lewis then worked as animator on The Beatles’ Yellow Submarine, before writing Jack’s Return Home.
-He wrote a further 7 books, including 2 more Jack Carter novels, and the classics Plender, Billy Rags and GBH.
-He died too soon, too early, and almost forgotten in 1982.
+He wrote a further seven books, including two more Jack Carter novels, and the classics Plender, Billy Rags and GBH.
+He died too soon, too young, almost forgotten in 1982.
 What a fickle fucking world we live in.

 In August 1967, criminal Angus Sibbett bullet-riddled body was found in his Mark Ten Jaguar under Pesspool Bridge, County Durham.
 Sibbett was a bag man involved in extortion and collecting slot machine money.

 Sibbett was employed by notorious, North-East gangster Vincent Landa, a man considered “more important than the Prime Minister”.
 Sibbett worked with London criminal Dennis Stafford and Landa’s brother, Michael Luvaglio.
-Luvaglio had no previous convictions, but Stafford, who went under an alias, had served a 7 year sentence for possession of a firearm, and had notoriously escaped from Dartmoor and Wandsworth prisons, eventually fleeing to Newcastle, where he set up a company, which was a front for fraudulent activities.
+Luvaglio had no previous convictions but Stafford, who went under an alias, had served a seven year sentence for possession of a firearm and had notoriously escaped from Dartmoor and Wandsworth prisons eventually fleeing to Newcastle, where he set up a company which was a front for fraudulent activities.

 When Sibbett was discovered creaming off Landa’s takings - pocketing £1,000 a week - he was killed.